Pablo González Cuesta

+Pablo González Cuesta, known as Pablo Gonz (born 1968), is a Spanish writer.

+Biography

-Pablo González Cuesta (Pablo Gonz) is a Spanish writer born in Seville (1968).
-Until the age of three, he lived in Sao Paulo (Brazil).
+He was born in Seville in 1968.
+Until the age of three, he lived in São Paulo, Brazil.
 Later, his family moved to Barcelona and then to Madrid where he remained until 2001.
-Currently, he resides in Punucapa, close to Valdivia (Chile).
+He also resided in Punucapa, close to Valdivia (Chile).
+Actually, back in Seville (Spain).

 Pablo Gonz obtained a degree in Geography and History from the Universidad Complutense de Madrid in 1991.
-In that same period date his first steps in literature, being his major literary references: Gabriel García Márquez, Eduardo Mendoza, Leo Tolstoy and Stefan Zweig.
+In that same period date his first steps in literature, being his major literary references: Gabriel García Márquez, Eduardo Mendoza Garriga, Leo Tolstoy and Stefan Zweig.